- Home & Contact

 - Useful Links

-For the past two years we have adopted a different approach to training – quite simple really.
+Recently we have adopted a different approach to training – quite simple really.
 You choose a course you would like to undertake and subject to certain criteria we could provide you with some funding towards the course.

-Interested?
-Then read on.
+Interested, then read on.
 This approach is based on opening up the former sail training budget to a wider audience and not just covering river based courses e.g. VHF courses, navigation and seamanship, first aid, understanding weather conditions.

 So, how does it work?
-With regards to junior sail training, we have just been given £1200 by the Mistley Maltings Trust which is ring fenced for juniors.
-If you fancy undertaking a course you obtain the course cost details etc. and if you would like to apply for funding towards the overall cost, then you fill in the application form and return it to the club.
-For children under 18 then parental details and consent is required.
+With regards to junior sail training, we have just been given a limited donation by the Mistley Maltings Trust which is ring fenced for juniors.
+If you fancy undertaking a course you obtain the course cost details etc. and if you would like to apply for some funding towards the overall cost, then you fill in the application form and return to the club.
+For children under 18 parental details and consent is required.
 Part of the deal is that we ask if you could provide a brief summary of your sail training for the website and some pictures if you have them.
 Don’t worry, this is not compulsory but it might encourage others.

 Doing it this way, puts the onus on you to arrange the course and take responsibility for attending.
 We reward you by contributing to the costs.